paypal/junodb/docs/faq.md

 <br>

-3. How do I get the proxy ip and port for the junoload command?
+3. How do I get the proxy ip and port for the junocli and junoload command?
 * Find the proxy ip by entering ``` hostname -i``` command on the proxy machine<br>
-* Go to junodb/package_config/package/junoserv/config/config.toml<br>
+* For manual build, go to $BUILDTOP/package_config/package/junoserv/config/config.toml, for docker build go to $BUILDTOP/docker/manifest/config/proxy/config.toml <br>
 * Find the proxy listener port under ListenerPort (Example: 5080)<br>
 * Note: Use the TLS port with SSL enabled when using the -ssl flag

 <br>

 4. How do I open the proxy monitoring page?<br>
+* Go to $BUILDTOP/package_config/package/junoserv/config/config.toml for manual build <br>
-* Go to junodb/package_config/package/junoserv/config/config.toml<br>
+* Go to $BUILDTOP/docker/manifest/config/proxy/config.toml for docker build <br>
 * Find the proxy monitoring port under parameter HttpMonAddr (Example: 8088)<br>
 * Find the proxy ip by entering ``` hostname -i``` command on the proxy machine<br>
 * In a web browser, in the URL box, type <proxy_ip>:<proxy_monitoring_port><br>